thomas-fossati/draft-tls13-iot/draft-ietf-uta-tls13-iot-profile.md

 However, certain IoT applications (for example, {{?I-D.ietf-anima-constrained-voucher}},
 {{IEEE-802.1AR}}) use the subject field to encode the device serial number.

-The requirement in {{Section 4.4.2 of !RFC7925}} to only use EUI-64 for end entity certificates as a subject field is lifted.
+The restriction in {{Section 4.4.2 of !RFC7925}} to use only EUI-64 as the identifier in end-entity certificates is updated by this specification.

 Two fields are typically used to encode a device identifier, namely the Subject and the subjectAltName fields.
 Protocol specifications tend to offer